 This is not ok.
 I need to be able to balance personal, romantic, and work life all together.
 Without that balance I become incredibly depressed.

-With this realization in mine, it is the time to focus on myself and remember who I am and what makes me happy.
+With this realization in mind, it is the time to focus on myself and remember who I am and what makes me happy.

 Dear readers this is where I plan to explore my passions, fears, and life goals for all to read about.